Voting on Election Day

 Provisional Ballot Process for Voters Who Arrive Without Identification

-A voter who arrives at the polling place without an acceptable form of photo identification will be given the opportunity to vote a provisional ballot.
+A voter who arrives at the polling place without an acceptable form of identification, and will not sign a statement verifying their identity, will be given the opportunity to vote a provisional ballot.
 After completing the provisional ballot, the individual voting will be given written instructions from the election officials on how to submit a copy of his/her identification so that his/her vote can be counted.

 A voter will have until noon on the Friday following the election to deliver a copy of the identification to the local electoral board.
 Voters may submit a copy of their ID via fax, email, in-person submission, or through USPS or commercial delivery service.
 Please note that the copy of the ID must be delivered to the electoral board by noon on Friday, or the provisional ballot cannot be counted.
 A Friday postmark will not be sufficient if the copy of the ID is not delivered to the electoral board by noon on Friday.